Resolving Named Export Not Found Errors in ESM/CJS Interop

 Gotchas & edge cases

 • interop: 'auto' fixes the default, not the named list.
 Setting Rollup’s output.interop resolves 'default' is not exported but does not retroactively detect dynamic members — you still need the default-destructure or pre-bundle path.
+It is easy to conflate the two errors because both mention exports and interop, but they are distinct: interop controls how a default import is synthesized from a CJS namespace, while this error is about named bindings that were never enumerated.
+Applying an interop change and expecting the named import to start working is a common dead end.
 See how to configure ESM and CJS interop in Vite for the full set of Vite overrides.